rohanharikr/rohanharikr.github.io/about.md

 ### About

-I’m ~agro and this is my personal website.
+I’m rohan and this is my personal website.
 I like to play random notes, move code around, play with pixels, and wonder, “am I creating art?”
 The answer is no.

 ##### What is a personal website?